rust-lang/mdBook/guide/src/format/mdbook.md

 ## Font-Awesome icons

 mdBook includes a copy of [Font Awesome Free's](https://fontawesome.com) MIT-licensed SVG files.
-It emulates the `<i class="fa">` syntax, but converts the results to inline SVG.
+It emulates the `<i>` syntax, but converts the results to inline SVG.
 Only the regular, solid, and brands icons are included; paid features like the light icons are not.

 For example, given this HTML syntax: